Stroll with introduction to Venice history and lifestyle

 For larger parties send us an email!

-Admission fees per person: St Mark’s Basilica: 3 euro (from April 1st through November 2nd).
+Admission fees per person: St Mark’s Basilica: 6 euro

 Dress Code and advice